Street Names for Morphine

 Street Names for Morphine Use

-In addition to the various forms of lingo that users have come up with to discuss the drug itself, many street names and terminology forms have evolved to discuss the use of drugs such as morphine.
-For instance, to discuss a doctor who openly prescribes morphine to patients who don’t necessarily need it, user’s may refer to an “author.”
+In addition to the lingo that users have come up with to discuss the drug itself, many street names and terminology forms have evolved to discuss the use of morphine.
+For instance, to discuss a doctor who openly prescribes morphine to patients who don’t necessarily need it, users may refer to an “author.”
 This term is used because the doctor is said to “author” prescriptions to anyone who comes with money in hand.

-Terms such as “heading off to dream land” or “I’m a dreamer” may refer to the use of morphine as the drug is often called “dreamer.”
-Some will say, “I’m going to Morf” or “been hanging out with the God’s” referring to the use of morphine.
-Really, the methods of talking about a drug using lingo and street names such as those listed above are as endless as the imagination of the people having the conversation.
+Terms such as “heading off to dreamland” or “I’m a dreamer” may refer to the use of morphine, as the drug is often called “dreamer.”
+Some will say, “I’m going to Morf” or “I’ve been hanging out with the gods,” to reference the use of morphine.
+Now that you know a little more about how to spot these key terms, you can listen for them more carefully in conversation.

 the Take-Away